turingschool/present/README.md

 **PLEASE KEEP IN MIND THAT THESE ARE LIVE CREDENTIALS**

-Avoid making execessive API calls to Zoom or Google or you could hit rate limits.
+Avoid making execessive API calls to Zoom, Google, or Populi or you could hit rate limits.
 If you write any new tests that trigger API calls, make sure that WebMock is intercepting these calls.
 WebMock should be enabled by default. **DO NOT DISABLE WEBMOCK IN YOUR TESTS**.

 ### Running Local